UBC-MDS/samplingsimulatorr/CONTRIBUTING.md

 ### Write Documentation

-samplingsimulatorpy could always use more documentation, whether as part of the official samplingsimulatorpy docs, in docstrings, or even on the web in blog posts, articles, and such.
+samplingsimulatorr could always use more documentation, whether as part of the official samplingsimulatorr docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback